Faster and smarter in the app... Open app

 Inflation and spending power

-The cumulative effect: higher energy bills, higher petrol, higher mortgage costs, and a higher general cost of living all compete with the holiday budget.
+The cumulative effect: higher energy bills, higher petrol, prolonged mortgage costs, and a higher general cost of living all compete with the holiday budget.
 This matters more for some families than others, but it is a real constraint on discretionary spending that the travel industry will feel through the second half of 2026 if the conflict persists.

 Food prices